 Data presented in a map view that can be browsed eases selection of the data (Figure 1).
 Information about data is often encoded into long file names, and often locations over which the data are collected are encoded as station names or flight paths.
 Without the user having familiarity with the identification scheme it is often difficult to locate data of interest.
 A map view of the data makes it easier for a user to efficiently scan for data over regions of interest.
 Problems arise when data are collected over different time spans and overly other data in the same region, or multiple data interpretations exist.
 Pop-up lists, menus, or time slider bars can alleviate some of these issues.
-Data in the QuakeTables database can be accessed directly by applications through web service APIs as well as through visual browsing.
+The data in the QuakeTables database are also can be accessed through APIs, which connects the data directly to various applications.